Center for Perfection Studies • The Big Board–Little Universe Project • USA • 14 August 2017 •

 - 23-46-92–184: Nanowires (92) and 41,891 years, a young universe (184)

-- 29-58-116: All things around 1.34 meters or 53 inches.
+- 29-58-116: All things around 1.34 meters or 53 inches

-First, there is the simple doubling of the Planck Units.
+First, there is the simple doubling of the Planck Units and the study of inflation.
 Then, there is the scaling exponentiation of the construction vertices.
-And perhaps, there is this periodicity which just might also be doubled in the mix of processes.
+There are the emergent geometries.
+And perhaps, there is this periodicity which just might also be doubled in the mix of processes, forms and functions.

 Endnote on August 3, 2017: Three primes have been deleted from this study to bring the jumps a bit closer together so the range is between 30 and 36 notations.
 The range had been from 24 to 42 notations.
 Notations 107, 149 and 173 were part of the first listing and are now being replaced with Notations 101, 137 and 167.